Back to Logging guides

 Final thoughts

-In this comprehensive article, you explored Fluentd and how it integrates seamlessly with Docker, Nginx, and Better Stack for effective log management.
-You began by creating a Fluentd configuration file, which you then followed with using Fluentd to gather logs from multiple containers and centralize them within Better Stack.
+In this comprehensive article, you explored Fluentd running in Docker containers and how it integrates seamlessly with Docker logging drivers, Nginx, and Better Stack for effective log management.
+You learned how to use both standalone Docker commands and Docker Compose for orchestrating Fluentd alongside other services.
+You began by creating Fluentd configuration files and Docker setups, followed by using Fluentd to gather logs from multiple containers and centralize them within Better Stack.
 Additionally, you learned how to monitor Fluentd's health using Better Stack, ensuring proactive alerts in case of any disruptions.

-With this knowledge, you can use Fluentd effectively for log collection and forwarding.
-For further learning, refer to the Fluentd documentation.
+With this knowledge, you can use Fluentd effectively in containerized environments for log collection and forwarding.
+For further learning, refer to the Fluentd documentation and the official Fluentd Docker image documentation.
 To deepen your understanding of Docker and Docker Compose, explore their respective documentation pages: Docker and Docker Compose.
 For additional insights into Docker logging, refer to our comprehensive guide.

 If you're curious about Fluentd alternatives, check out our guide on log shippers.